Grand Canal in Venice from Acadamia Bridge during sunset

 Day One

-- Positano: This unreal village is the star of the whole area.
+• Positano: This unreal village is the star of the whole area.
 You definitely want to get here earlier rather than later, if you can, to avoid midday crowds.
 For the best view, splurge on a meal at Le Sirenuse Hotel’s La Sponda Restaurant.

 Day Two

-- The Path of the Gods: I didn’t get to do this, but I really wanted to and had planned to!
+• The Path of the Gods: I didn’t get to do this, but I really wanted to and had planned to!
 This hike between Amalfi and Positano takes you along the very top of the cliffs and is supposed to be ahhhmazing.
 Just Google “Sentiero degli Dei” and follow the route.
-It starts in Bomerano, which you can reach by SITA bus from Amalfi.
+It starts in Bomerano, which you can reach by SITA bus 5080 from Amalfi.
 It ends in Nocelle, the upper part of Positano.
 I definitely recommend doing it this direction, since it’s all downhill, and you’ll get better views.
-Definitely check out the official page for more deets if you’re interested.
+Definitely check out this page for more deets if you’re interested.

-- Ravello: This tiny little village high up in the mountains has the area’s most famous villa – Villa Rufolo.
-Entry costs €7, and you can take the SITA bus 5110 from Amalfi.
-The ride takes 25 minutes.
+• Ravello: This tiny little village high up in the mountains has the area’s most famous villa – Villa Rufolo.
+Entry costs €8, and you can take the SITA bus 5110 from Amalfi.
+The ride takes 30 minutes.

 What to Eat in the Amalfi Coast (and Nearby)